 Al is a new member of the Maine Department of Education School Supports Team.
 He believes it is a privilege to enter into a school community and be a resource for school-wide teams.
 Al’s strength lies in his ability to listen, and he considers his role is to support people in their work.
 He believes if you provide teachers with the consistent time to meet, and the necessary resources, they will develop a positive environment through which they can set common goals that help them move toward their own potential and the potential of their students.

-Steve has 42 years experience in education.
+Steve has 42 years of experience in education.
 His career started as a high school English teacher at Lewiston High School (1976-90), and then progressed to assistant principal (1990-93) and principal (1990-2008) at Hall-Dale High School.
 He retired as principal in 2008 and then connected with the Maine Department of Education as a school improvement coach.

-During his time as coach, he has worked with elementary, middle, and high schools in both small rural and large urban areas.
+During his time as a coach, he has worked with elementary, middle, and high schools in both small rural and large urban areas.
 His passion rests with developing leadership capacity, not only with administrators but also with aspiring teacher leaders as well.
 He has provided assistance to schools in developing a mission and vision to guide their school improvement work.
 He has also helped leadership teams examine the current status of culture and climate within the school and to develop strategies to improve both.
 He co-facilitates the Transformational Leadership Network (TLN) – a program to provide support and professional development to principals of priority schools through the State of Maine.

-Steve also has extensive experience with the New England Association of Schools and Colleges, Commission on Public Secondary Schools, chairing well over 20 reaccreditation visits throughout New England.
+Steve also has extensive experience with the New England Association of Schools and Colleges, and Commission on Public Secondary Schools, chairing well over 20 reaccreditation visits throughout New England.
 He has also worked with NEASC and the Commission on International Education assisting schools with their reaccreditation in Europe, Asia, and Indonesia.
-Steve has a BS in English (UMPG), a M.S.
+Steve has a BS in English (UMPG), an M.S.
 Ed. in Secondary Reading (USM), and a C.A.S. in Educational Leadership (UMO).

 Jeanne Malia started her career in public education in 1975.
 Her first position was as a special education teacher in the Portland Public Schools.
 In 1988, she transitioned to special education administration.
 She was the Assistant Director of Special Education in Portland followed by Director positions in South Portland and Falmouth.

 In 1997, Jeanne traded in her L.L.
 Bean boots for flip flops when she moved to California.
 She continued as a special education administrator for the Santa Monica-Malibu Unified School District.
 In 2000, she transferred to the Los Angeles Unified School District and the field of literacy.
 She became a Coordinator for the District Reading Program in East Los Angeles and South Central Los Angeles.
 This assignment reinforced her skills in the implementation of effective teaching and learning strategies for English Language Learners and Standard English Learners.
-This position also gave her many opportunities to provide professional development for literacy coaches, teachers, administrators and parent groups.
+This position also gave her many opportunities to provide professional development for literacy coaches, teachers, administrators, and parent groups.

 In 2011, Jeanne traded her flip flops back to her L.L.
 Bean boots and returned to Maine.
 She was honored to be named the principal of Riverton Elementary in Portland.
 Riverton Elementary is one of the most diverse elementary schools in the state.
 It was also a School Improvement School.
-Jeanne supported her school in working through the change process, analyzing school-wide academic and social-emotional data, developing action plans, structuring systems for continuous improvement and celebrating successes!
+Jeanne supported her school in working through the change process, analyzing school-wide academic and social-emotional data, developing action plans, structuring systems for continuous improvement, and celebrating successes!

 Jeanne is looking forward to continuing this critical work as a School Support Leadership Coach.
-Jeanne’s mantra over her years of experience has been and will continue to be, “Yes, We Can and Yes, We Will!”
+Jeanne’s mantra over her years of experience has been and will continue to be, “Yes, We Can, and Yes, We Will!”

 Teri has a strong work ethic and is a lifelong learner.
 Her attention to detail and love of the world of education make her very effective in her role as School Supports Professional Development Coordinator.